bslew/antabTr/readme.md

 performed when using antabTr.py.
 The Makefile scripts makes some of that steps easier, but using the Makefile pipeline is currently in experimental stage (type `make help` for more information)

-Since typically the Tcal information from RXG files is not sent to VLBeer server it is not directly possible to extract the wisdom from .antab nor from .log files, or from the combination of the two.
+Since typically the Tcal information from RXG files is not sent to VLBeer server, it is not directly possible to extract the wisdom from .antab nor from .log files, or from the combination of the two.
 This is one of the reasons why wisdom is collected.

 ## Storing wisdom files
-If you cancel execution of the antabTr.py program before saving your final .antab file and then restart processing the same log file, the program will continue from the point your left off using the wisdom data stored in the local directory.
-The wisdom files are stored by default in the 'wisdom' sub-directory in .awpkl files.
+If you cancel execution of the antabTr.py program before saving your final `.antabfs` file and then restart processing the same log file, the program will continue from the point your left off using the wisdom data stored in the local directory.
+The wisdom files are stored by default in the 'wisdom' sub-directory in `.awpkl` files.
 The wisdom files contain Tsys data from both the log file and from the generated antab file.
 To enlarge training, under certain conditions set such information can also be extracted for past EVN sessions from analyses of both .log and .antab files.